sustech-topology/TopCap/README.md

 TopCap is achieved in [csv_writer_consonant](https://github.com/AnnFeng233/TDA_Consonant_Recognition/blob/main/csv_writer_consonant.ipynb), which captures the most significant topological features within those segmented phonetic time series.
 The output is a `.csv` file containing the birthtime and lifetime corresponding to the point in the persistent diagram with the longest lifetime.

 Further discussions of TopCap are involved in
 - [observation_dimension](https://github.com/AnnFeng233/TDA_Consonant_Recognition/blob/main/observation_dimension.ipynb) illustrates how dimension influences time delay embedding and persistent diagrams.
+Notice that: the newest version does not contain this part.
 - [observation_dimension_plot](https://github.com/AnnFeng233/TDA_Consonant_Recognition/blob/main/observation_dimension_plot.ipynb) includes parameters and graph in the discussion section.
+Notice that: the newest version does not contain this part.
 - [observation_skip](https://github.com/AnnFeng233/TDA_Consonant_Recognition/blob/main/observation_skip.ipynb) illustrates how skip influences computation time.

 ## Machine Learning for Topological Features